syyePhenomenol/HollowKnight.MapModS/README.md

 - [ConnectionMetadataInjector v1.1.8107.6258](https://github.com/BadMagic100/ConnectionMetadataInjector).
 Does NOT work with earlier versions

 Compatible optional mods:
-- [AdditionalMaps v1.5.1.0](https://github.com/SFGrenade/AdditionalMaps).
+- [AdditionalMaps](https://github.com/SFGrenade/AdditionalMaps).
 Highly recommended with this mod to view White Palace checks
-- [RandomizableLevers v1.1.2.1](https://github.com/flibber-hk/HollowKnight.RandomizableLevers).
+- [RandomizableLevers](https://github.com/flibber-hk/HollowKnight.RandomizableLevers).
 Shows lever checks on map
-- [RandoPlus v1.2.0](https://github.com/flibber-hk/HollowKnight.RandoPlus).
+- [RandoPlus](https://github.com/flibber-hk/HollowKnight.RandoPlus).
 Shows Mr Mushroom checks on map
 - Most other mods

 This mod has support for languages other than English.
 You will need to source a `language.json` file and copy it to the `Randomizer 4` directory.